One of the most anticipated horror films of 2018 comes in the form of the sequel to cult horror hit The Strangers.

 Money, revenge, cheating spouse, drowned in a lake and killed my mother, these are all reasons to send someone to villainous ways.
 But when you don’t have the slightest idea why they’re doing it, can’t reason with them, can’t talk that out with them… That’s pretty scary.

-The Strangers: Prey at Night is out now in the US, and will be released in April in the UK.
+The Strangers: Prey at Night is out now in the US, and will be released on 4th May in the UK.